dapr/docs/daprdocs/content/en/developing-applications/building-blocks/cryptography/cryptography-overview.md

 description: "Overview of Dapr Cryptography"
 ---

 With the Cryptography API, you can leverage cryptography in a safe and consistent way.
-Dapr exposes an API that allows you to ask Dapr to perform operations such as encrypting and decrypting messages, and calculating and verifying digital signatures.
+Dapr exposes an API that allows you to ask Dapr to perform operations, such as encrypting and decrypting messages.

 ## Why Cryptography?